Skip to main content

 How to fight back

 Protect blocks of uninterrupted time like you protect your bank account.
 Start with 90-minute focus blocks where your phone is physically out of reach.
 Not on silent.
 Not flipped over.
 Gone.
 In a drawer, in another room, in your car.
 The research on impulse control is clear: proximity is the enemy.
-If the phone is within arm's reach, your prefrontal cortex is spending resources resisting it even when you don't pick it up.
+If the phone is within arm's reach, your prefrontal cortex is spending resources resisting it even when you do not pick it up.

 Every few months, the idea of a "dopamine detox" makes the rounds.
 Spend a day without screens, stimulation, or pleasure.
 Reset your dopamine levels.
 Come back fresh.
 It sounds clean, logical, and scientific.